 - 1. Remove the Front Trim by lifting up and pulling away from the unit.
 Remove the four screws securing the back surround to the brackets and set the surround aside carefully to avoid damage. - 2.
-With a 3/8" wrench, loosen the two bolts securing the blower mounting bracket to the unit (Figure 3). - 3.
+With a 3/8" wrench, loosen the two bolts securing the blower mounting bracket to the unit (Figure 4). - 3.
 Disconnect the two wires leading to the blower motor. - 4.
-Lift the blower mounting bracket up and pull the top out first and then lift the blower up and out to remove from the bolts.
-If replacing the right side blower, then disconnect the two wires leading to the thermoswitch at this time as well. - 5.
-Remove the three bolts securing the blower to the mounting bracket and replace the blower (Figure 4). - 6.
+Lift the blower mounting bracket up and pull towards you to disengae the slots from the bolts.
+If replacing the right side blower, disconnect the two wires leading to the thermal-switch on the bracket before removing the bracket. - 5.
+Remove the three bolts securing the blower to the mounting bracket(Figure 5) and replace the blower. - 6.
 Reverse all previous steps to reinstall the new blower.
 See "Convection Blower Wiring" on page 22 for wiring diagram.

-Figure 3: Removing mounting bracket bolts.
+Figure 4: Removing mounting bracket bolts.

-Figure 4: Blower mounting bolts.
+Figure 5: FP16 Blower Mounting Screws.